znamlab/senses-in-motion/_pages/home.md

 <div class="col-sm-12">
 <h2>Venue and registration</h2>
-The symposium will take place <b>in person</b> in the auditorium at the Sainsbury Wellcome Centre.
+The goal of the symposium is to foster discussion and collaboration in this nascent field.
+As such, we believe the informal interactions during coffee and lunch breaks are as important as the Q&A sessions during the talks.
+For this reason, the symposium will take place <b>in person</b> at the Sainsbury Wellcome Centre in London.
 Please register as the auditorium has a capacity limit.
+If we make an online option available for those unable to travel to London, we will open a separate registration option.
 <p></p>
 <div class="text-center">
 <a class="btn btn-primary btn-lg" href="https://www.eventbrite.co.uk/e/391517879517" role="button">Click here to register</a>